Borneo [Malaysia and Indonesia] - July 2009

-I already dived in 2006 Perhentian and Sipadan, easy access and tourist destinations.
+I have already dived in 2006 Perhentian and Sipadan, easy access and tourist destinations.
 On the other hand, Derawan will be a discovery, a little more off the beaten track.

 Crossing the border between Malaysia and Indonesia in Borneo

-Even when I have crossed the thousands of miles separating Europe from Southeast Asia, it will be far, far away.
-Derawan is a tiny island on the east coast of Borneo, in the Indonesian state of Kalimantan.
+Even when I have crossed the thousands of kilometers separating Europe from Southeast Asia, it will still be far away.
+Derawan is a very small island located on the east coast of Borneo, in the Indonesian state of Kalimantan.

-I plan to travel to Derawan from Tawau, my entry point in Borneo.
+I plan to go to Derawan from Tawau, my entry point to Borneo.
 To get there, it's easy: there are several daily flights from Kuala Lumpur to Tawau with Air Asia.

-I will first dive to Sipadan and Mabul, Malaysian side.
+I will first dive in Sipadan and Mabul, on the Malaysian side.
 Then I will cross the border to go down to Derawan, Indonesian side.

-I will first have to spend a day in Tawau to get the Indonesian visa done at the consulate.
+I will have to spend a day in Tawau to get the Indonesian visa done at the consulate.
 Yes, here, no "visa on arrival" at the border!
 Then, the trip itself will take me at least two days...
-I hate to plan everything in advance, so I have to anticipate my trip.
+I hate to plan everything in advance, but I have to anticipate my trip.

-I made contact with Kadek Wirawan, an Indonesian dive-master who organizes dives around Derawan.
-For those of you interested in this itinerary, here are the practical details that he sent me by e-mail.
+I contacted Kadek Wirawan, an Indonesian dive-master who organizes dives around Derawan.
+For those of you who are interested in this itinerary, here are the practical details he sent me by e-mail.

-Journey Tawau-Tarakan.
-We leave Malaysia for Indonesia by boat ...
+- Journey Tawau-Tarakan.
+We leave Malaysia for Indonesia by boat...
 There is a ferry every day, except Sunday.
-The crossing lasts 3-4 hours.
-The ferry is supposed to arrive at destination around 17h.
-We must spend the night in Tarakan.
+The crossing lasts in the 3-4 hours.
+The ferry is supposed to arrive at destination around 5 pm.
+It is therefore necessary to spend the night in Tarakan.